davidlidebrandt/milestone-project-3/README.md

 #### Navigation bar

-* The links for Home, Findmovies, Add movies as well as the brand logo link skould load the intended page:
+* Clicking the links for Home, Findmovies, Add movies and brand logo link.

-All of the links loads the correct page.
+**Intented:** all links should load the intended page.

-* The Log in modal should be opened when pressed, the close button should close the button, the link to the register modal should open up the Register modal and close the Log in modal, the form should only be submitable when
+**Result:** every link loads their intended page.

+* Clicking the Log in and Register links.

+**Intended:** both links skould open their respective modal for logging in and registering.
+**Result:** both links open their respective modal.

+* Filling out and submitting Log in form.

+**Intended:** form should only be submittable with all fields being filled in.
+If a correct password and username is entered the index page should load and a welcome message would be displayed.
+If an incorrect password or username is entered the index page should be loaded with and error message being displayed.
+**Result:**

 #### Footer